Stage 3: Vision & Direction | Life Vision

 8 min read

-Every exercise you've completed in Stage 3 gave you a different angle on the same question: what do you actually want?
-Your bucket list showed you what you want to experience, your anti-vision showed you what you refuse to tolerate, your ideal lifestyle described how you want your days to feel, your Odyssey plan tested which version of your future pulls you hardest.
+Every exercise you've completed in Stage 3 so far has given you a different angle on the same question: what do you actually want?
+And if what you discovered is that you want multiple, seemingly contradictory things - that's not a problem to solve, it's the raw material you're writing from.
+Your bucket list showed you what you want to experience, your anti-vision showed you what you refuse to tolerate, your ideal lifestyle described how you want your days to feel, and a life scenario lab tested which versions of your future pull you hardest.

 Your rocking chair exercise showed you what you want to feel at the end, your eulogy showed you how you want to be remembered, your future self letter told you who you're becoming, and, finally, your purpose exercise gave you the why.